Lung Cancer

 The LCRP has developed a strategy to address multiple issues in lung cancer research over the cancer continuum of care spectrum.
 The following Areas of Emphasis are critical gaps in cancer research, care, and/or patient outcomes that, if addressed, will lead to reduced suffering from lung cancer and improved quality of life for Service Members, Veterans, and the general public.

-• Improve approaches to screening and early detection of lung cancer.
+- Improve and expand approaches to screening and early detection of lung cancer.

-• Enhance the treatment and understanding of brain metastases in lung cancer.
+- Enhance the understanding, detection, and treatment of brain and leptomeningeal metastases in lung cancer.

-• Identify and understand the long-term and cumulative effects of lung cancer and its treatment(s) with respect to the impact of comorbidities on patient care, and also, more broadly, in respect to their effects on patients and their quality of life including, but not limited to, physiological, psychosocial, cognitive, and financial effects.
+- Identify and understand the long-term and cumulative effects of lung cancer and its treatment(s) on patients, families, and support systems with respect to the impact on quality of life including, but not limited to, physiological, psychosocial, cognitive, and financial effects.

 1 https://seer.cancer.gov/statfacts/html/common.html.